tork-a/hironx_rpc-release/doc/index.rst

 Acknowledgement
 ================

-The work initially taken to create this package was sponsored by `Keio University Yamaguchi Lab <http://www.yamaguti.comp.ae.keio.ac.jp/en/index.en.html>`_.
+The work initially taken to create this package was sponsored by `Yamaguchi Lab at Keio University <http://www.yamaguti.comp.ae.keio.ac.jp/en/index.en.html>`_.

 Indices and tables
 ==================